basilhussain/stm8-utils/README.md

 The implementation used for functions that reverse/reflect bits is controlled by the following definition:

-* When `REFLECT_UNROLLED` is defined, the loops of the iterative algorithms are unrolled.
+* When `REFLECT_LUT` is defined, a 16-byte look-up table is used.
 This is the fastest method, and the default for this library.
-* If not defined, iterative loops are retained, which has a smaller size, but is slower.
+* If not defined, an iterative method is used, which has a smaller size, but is slower.

 # Test Program